-Father Jonathan has been senior pastor of Grace almost eight years.
+Father Jonathan has been senior pastor of Grace for 10 years.
 Prior to that he was the assistant at Grace, immediately following seminary at the University of the South in Tennessee.
 Before that he worked for 8 years with InterVarsity Christian Fellowship on college campuses across Central Florida.

 "I love the people God has brought and continues to bring to Grace Church.
 God is doing a powerful work in our midst and it's awesome to be a part of it."

 Fr.
 Jonathan's free time is filled with family activities as he is blessed with an incredible wife and four wonderful kids.
 When there's a bit of down time, he likes to read about culture, watch British Top Gear, or watch/play just about any kind of sports (with a particular affinity for football).

 Rev. Caroline has been at Grace since 2018.
 She is the first participant in Grace’s residency program.
 Rev. Caroline is passionate about helping people connect with Jesus and walk more closely with him.
 Prior to her time at Grace, she worked in the diocesan office.
 Rev. Caroline attended Asbury Theological Seminary, where she earned an MA in Marriage and Family Counseling, and Gordon-Conwell Theological Seminary, where she completed an Anglican Studies Certificate.
 As part of her work at Grace, Rev. Caroline provides both pastoral and professional counseling.